bennyschmidt/ragdoll-studio/examples/instant-assistant/README.md

 ## Background

-Ragdoll can store and index knowledge so fast you can deploy a persona to any live URL - even a temporary and encrypted one.
+Ragdoll can store and index knowledge so fast you can deploy one to any live URL - even a temporary and encrypted one.
 I plugged in an Amazon search result page for "beauty products" and made an AI shopping assistant in seconds:

 >
 > Question: What's a good shampoo for under $20?